AST5110 – Numerical Modeling

 This course provides an introduction to numerical methods used in astrophysics and especially in modeling of systems described by the MHD equations.

-- multi-grid methods
+- you will acquire expertise in multi-grid methods

-If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.
+If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures for international applicants.

 Recommended previous knowledge

-10 credits overlap with AST301
+- 10 credits overlap with AST9110 – Numerical Modeling.

 Language of examination